About these crash totals

 What Has Been Done—and What Has Not

-Every crash is preventable.
-Every death is a policy failure.
 Call Assembly Member Cruz.
 Call your council member.
 Demand a citywide 20 mph speed limit.
-Demand real protection for children and seniors.
-Do not wait for another name to become a number.
+Demand real protection for every person on foot or bike.
+Do not wait for another child to bleed in the crosswalk.

 Frequently Asked Questions